-Table 1 shows the summed mortality realized from 1992 through 2019 for each of these sectors by IPHC Regulatory Area or Biological Region.
-Thirty-three (33) fisheries were defined as a sector/area combination based on the amount of mortality in the combination, data availability, and MSAB recommendations (Table 2).
+Thirty-three (33) fisheries were defined as a sector/area combination based on the amount of mortality in the combination, data availability, and MSAB recommendations (Table 1).

-The FISS is included as a fishery with no mortality to output summaries of observations such as indices and observed proportions-at-age in the population available to the FISS at a specific time and in a specific region.
+The FISS is included as a fishery to output summaries of observations such as indices and observed proportions-at-age in the population available to the FISS at a specific time and in a specific region.
 Mortality from the FISS is included with the directed commercial fishery mortality, although it could be kept separate.
-The survey sector mimicking the FISS is simply referred to as 'survey' here to avoid confusion with actual FISS observations.
+The fishery mimicking the FISS is simply referred to as 'survey' here to avoid confusion with actual FISS observations.